miasik/Subnautica-mods/README.md

 4. Top level batteries have to be available for a player before the game ends in order to give time to use them.
 ### How to use
 Actually, this isn't a mod.
 This is a set of configuration files for `CustomCraft2` and `CustomBatteries` mods.
-It means you have to install those two mods to `Subnautica\QMods` and then copy my configs there.
+It means you need to install those two mods to `Subnautica\QMods` and then copy my configs there.

 [Spreadsheet with receipts](https://docs.google.com/spreadsheets/d/1dg1_6DHfWw16LHQqNaENshk4pyM28qT2TEcOFh5uM7E)